nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Academic level**: Mainstream academic years from primary to tertiary education in Singapore (i.e. Primary 1-6, Secondary 1-5, Junior College 1-2 and Year 1-6).
 * **Academic stream**: Mainstream tracks in Singapore (i.e. Express, NA, NT, IP, IB) as well as other common exam streams (e.g. IELTS, SAT, ACT).
+* **GUI**: Graphical User Interface - a type of user interface through which users interact with the app via visual representations.
 * **Makeup lesson**: A lesson that occurs only once, for a student who has missed a previous lesson.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **Outstanding fees**: Tuition fees that have yet to be collected.
 * **Private contact detail**: A contact detail that is not meant to be shared with others.
 * **Recurring lesson**: A lesson that will occur more than once in patterned intervals.
 * **Session**: A session begins when the app is started and ends when the app is exited.
+* **UI**: User Interface - the means by which the user and the app interact.
+* **UX**: User Experience - The experience a user has when using the app.
 * **UTC+8**: The UTC offset used by Singapore Standard Time (SST), 8 hours ahead of UTC.
 Historically also referred to as GMT+8.
   UTC, or Coordinated Universal Time, is the primary time standard by which the world regulates clocks and time.